6 Top Tips on how to prepare for a virtual career fair

 To help us plan appropriately, register well ahead of time.

 Once you’ve registered, you’ll get an email with the login details.
 You’ll receive a reminder to attend a week before, and the day before.
-All you’ll need to do on the day is log in at a time that suits you, on the 27th of Feb 2020 between 12 and 6:30 PM GMT, and start interacting with our hiring managers in the booths.
+All you’ll need to do on the day is log in at a time that suits you, on the 24th of June 2020 between 12 and 2:30 PM BST (session1) or 4 and 6:30 PM BST (session 2) and start interacting with our hiring managers in the booths.
 You’ll be able to dip in and out of the virtual fair around your work and life commitments.

 5. Preparing for video chat